-Similar experiences also occurred when another traveller visited the places where 'Pride and Prejudice' was filmed and felt that she was "in the screen of the film 'Pride and Prejudice'."
+Similar experiences also occurred when another traveller visited the places where 'Pride and Prejudice'.''
 The virtual experience of the film became a more realistic experience for her, the fictive reality became concretised.
 Likewise, Yang_zhuer83 had the experiences of the moving between fantasy and reality when she visited Haworth, the places where 'Wuthering Heights' was filmed.
 She described her holiday experiences in Haworth as 'daydreaming in the place of origin' that 'allows the re-collection of the original novel 'Wuthering Heights'.
 As Bachelard (1964, p.6) says, 'The values that belong to daydreaming mark humanity in its depths.'
 On another occasion, when Sunny YinEr visited the Alice in the Wonderland Candy store, she also felt as if she was in that imaginative fairy-tale world worrying that the Poker Queen would arrest her: